- The southern edge of the Alps, often protected from bad weather

 Spring starts early here: it’s not unknown for pilots to fly 100km out-and-return in January, and the XC season starts to get going from mid-February.
 The flying is a mix of mountain ridge surfing in often strong thermals with little valley wind combined with a dive into the plains for some classic flatland cloud-hopping.

 March to May: when it’s stronger, but more prone to inclement weather.

-September to November: when it’s more stable but very consistent.
+September to November: it’s more stable but is still consistent.